ejpsoil/soildata-assimilation-guidance/docs/tools/mapserver.md

 ## Mapserver via Docker

-Mapserver requires a number of dependencies, which may be hard to install on some systems, that's why this cookbook suggests to work with Docker containers which are prepared to run mapserver.
+Mapserver requires a number of dependencies, which may be hard to install on some systems, that's why this recipe suggests to work with Docker containers which are prepared to run mapserver.

 The [camp2camp mapserver image](https://hub.docker.com/r/camptocamp/mapserver) is a commonly used mapserver container image.
 While starting the container we provide a number of parameters so the container is able to locate the mapfile and the data files.